mikadosoftware/importantexperiments4kids/README.rst

   Kids need to *do* the great experiments of the past to understand how we built today.
   Because they will have to build tomorrow.

+One of Arthur C Clarke's more famous quotes is "Any sufficiently advanced technology is indistinguishable from magic".

+It's a great quote.
+But if you are one of the people watching the technology, it puts you in a strange position.
+The gods have come down from heaven and demonstrated their power.
+Will our own gods respond?
+Are our own gods old or tired?

+The problem here is that we have not positioned God against technology, but have simply made the question which God is stronger?

+If we do not understand our technology, then eventually both magic and technology become indistinguishable and the choice is now a preference between two gods.

+As technology and science advance, fewer and fewer people keep up, and so each advance leaves more of the population unable to tell the difference between God and science.

+And that matters.
+We need to be able to understand the formulas, derive "e=mc2", to repeat the experiments of the past simply in order to know what is magic and what is science.

+Otherwise we leave politics to a preference between two gods.

 The history of technology has made humanity who it is, each advance in technology changing what we believed possible - and each such change has been the result of *scientific experimentation* - a clear,